CI server integration

 In the target Azure DevOps project:

-1. Create a new OpenText Core Software Delivery Platform Service Connection by providing the properties of your workspace: Connection name, URL, instance ID, shared space ID, API client ID and secret.
+1. Create a new OpenText Core SDP Service Connection by providing the properties of your workspace: Connection name, URL, instance ID, shared space ID, API client ID and secret.

 2. Add two jobs to your pipeline: AlmOctanePipelineStart which always runs at the pipeline beginning, and AlmOctanePipelineEnd which always waits until all other jobs finish.